 We have a full day to explore and enjoy the Avan without packing up camp.
 Fish the pools, climb the far ridge, or relax in camp.
 With luck there will be wildlife to watch and fish to eat.

 Paddle the Avan River.
 It is about 12 miles from where the first backpacking section ended to where the Avan gets close to the Kelly River.
 If the water is high, it will be a relaxed day and the current will do most of the work.
 If the water is low we may have to nudge the rafts through the shallows and hop in and out of the boats to keep them moving down-river.
 Working hard or hardly working, either way we will get to enjoy a nearly untraveled portion of Alaska.

-Our third river is a gem.
-The Kelly is broad and clear.
-Its many channels braid through colorful gravels, broad willow islands, and mature spruce forests.
-Bear tracks and salmon mark the shallows and eagles adorn the snags leaning over the river.
-We have a dozen miles to paddle on the Kelly and then 2 or 3 miles of the much bigger Noatak River.
+Our third river is a gem, though we only get to paddle 2 or 3 miles of the much bigger Noatak River.
 Once we arrive at the appointed gravel bar we can set-up camp one last time and enjoy a final evening under the arctic sky.
 Maybe we will get to hear wolves howling under the aurora.